sdaps/website/content/getting-started/add.md

 Done
 ```

 If everything worked fine you will see no further output.
-The original file is
+The new scan is
 copied into the project directory as `1.tif`.
+If you used `--convert` then this
+is a monochrome version of the scan.

 You can repeat this step if you have multiple scans.

 {{< warning title="Attention" >}}Do **not** remove or modify the copied TIFF
 files.
-SDAPS stores information that references these files (ie. it creates a
+SDAPS stores information that references these files (i.e. it creates a
 record for each page).
 If you accidentally added a file, you can recreate the
 project and start from scratch.{{< /warning >}}